DDoS/Cadre/README.md

 ### Schedules

 The schedule API uses the same methods as collections, but on the `/schedules` endpoint.
+There is a new optional `hostname` argument for `GET` queries, to filter schedules by the target hostname.
+It will be compared against the original hostname and the external one if they're different (ex.: `localhost` and `affiche.local`).

 The JSON format is:
 ```json
 {